visu21ab/Rift/README.md

 ## Usage

-1. Click "Connect Spotify" to authenticate
+1. Sign in with an invited email + password
+2. Connect your Spotify account via the header button
-2. Enter a mood description (e.g., "jämtland mountain electronic female indie")
+3. Enter a mood description (e.g., "jämtland mountain electronic female indie")
-3. Optionally customize the playlist name
+4. Optionally customize the playlist name and desired track count (max 50)
-4. Click "Generate Playlist"
-5. View your results and open the playlist in Spotify
+5. Click "Generate Playlist" to create it directly in Spotify

+Each user has a configurable credit allowance that limits how many playlists can be generated.

+## Invitations & Admin Dashboard

+- The first admin user is created automatically from `ADMIN_EMAIL` / `ADMIN_PASSWORD`
+- Admins can send invites (with custom credit quotas) from `/admin`
+- Invitation emails are sent through Gmail SMTP using the configured credentials
+- Invite links let users set their password and automatically assign their starting credits
+- Admins can adjust credits or promote additional admins from the interactive user table

 ## Project Structure